-Click the time and battery indicator on the right side of your Chromebook's dock.
+- Click the time and battery indicator on the right side of your Chromebook's dock.

-Click the gear icon to open Settings.
+Click on the gear icon to open up the settings window.

-How to print from a Chromebook.
+How to print from a Chromebook

 - Type Ctrl + P in the page you wish to print, or click the three-dot menu in the top right corner of Chrome and click Print.

-Click your desired printer.
+- Click your desired printer.

-Verify your print job settings, such as Portrait/Landscape Layout and Color.
+- Verify your print job settings, such as Portrait/Landscape Layout and Color.
 If you don't see the settings you want to change, click More settings or Advanced printer options.

 Once your print jobs settings are correct, click Print.